Site Overlay

 Medicare

-The following are the total number of Magnetic Resonance Imaging MRI Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Magnetic Resonance Imaging MRI clinics/Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Magnetic Resonance Imaging (MRI) Clinics/Centers do?